starsbro/academico-xx/tests/README.md

 - **LCOV format**: `coverage/lcov.info`
 - **JSON format**: `coverage/coverage-final.json`

+### Coverage Interpretation

+**Note**: The centralized test suite focuses on **unit testing with isolation**, which may show 0% coverage.
+This is expected and correct behavior because:

+1. **Component Isolation**: Tests use comprehensive mocks for external dependencies
+2. **Unit Testing Strategy**: Components are tested in isolation rather than as part of a full application
+3. **Behavior-Focused**: Tests verify component behavior and user interactions, not code execution paths

+For **integration coverage**, consider running tests in the frontend directory where components execute in a more realistic environment.

+For **unit test coverage**, the value lies in:
+- ✅ **Functionality verification**: All components render and behave correctly
+- ✅ **User interaction testing**: Click, keyboard, and form interactions work
+- ✅ **Error boundary testing**: Error handling functions properly
+- ✅ **Accessibility testing**: ARIA labels and keyboard navigation work
+- ✅ **Props and state testing**: Component API works as expected

 ## Best Practices

 1. **Test Isolation**: Each test should be independent and not rely on other tests